demisto/content-docs/docs/playbooks/playbooks-overview.md

 ## Task Types
-The answers to the above questions will determine what kind of task you will need to create.
+TThe answers to the above questions will determine what kind of task you will need to create.
 Playbooks support the folloiwng task types:

 * Standard tasks - these range from manual tasks like creating an incident or escalating an existing incident, to automated tasks such as parsing a file or enriching indicators.
 Automated tasks are based on scripts that exist in the system.
 These scripts can be something that was created by you, the user, or come pre-packaged as part of an integration.
 For example, the *!file* command enables you to enrich a file using any number of integrations that you have installed in your system.
 Alternatively, the *!ADGetUser* command is specific to the Active Directory integration.